iamnate89-ux/my-imageboard/README.md

 - Installing vichan (fixed issues with creating the root file, vendor folder in the terminal)
 - Adding a logo (fixed with finding the index.php file in the terminal)
 - Setting up rotating banners (still in progress)
-- Configuring the catalog page of a board and making it visible (still in progress)